-Splitting an octave into equal pitch halves of unequal keyboard sizes yields the basic consonant building blocks of music smaller than octaves, namely a 7-half-tone fifth with a 5-half-tone fourth on top, known jointly as fifos.
-The two octave notes and the pitch center form a fundamental keyboard shape @-\$-@ that warrants coining the term scale frame to describe it, because it's the starting point for forming all primary tonic scales (secondary tonic scales without pitch centers exist but are derivatives of the primary ones).
+Splitting an octave into equal pitch halves of unequal keyboard sizes yields the fundamental consonant building blocks of music smaller than octaves, namely a 7-half-tone fifth with a 5-half-tone fourth on top, that warrant coining term fifo (fifth or fourth) for their kind.
+The two octave notes and the pitch center form a fundamental keyboard shape @-\$-@ that warrants coining the term scale frame for it, because it's the starting point for forming all primary tonic scales (secondary tonic scales without pitch centers exist but are derivatives of the primary ones).
 Splitting the octave into equal keyboard halves yields the other fundamental building block, namely the 6-half-tone dissonant tritone.

-This sets the stage for the following two fundamental notations of PKP, namely the chromatic scale and the anchor alphabet.
+This sets the stage for the following two fundamental notations of PKP, namely the chromatic scale (color coding not part of the notation) and the DNA-like anchor alphabet for building blocks.